Kieran-git/Visa-Processing-System/docs/decisions/0000-architecture-decision-record.md

 ### Consequences

 * We have a more accessible document and we do not compromise on the readability and structure of the ADR.
-* The ADR can be very easily duplicated as it is simply markdown text and so will work anywhere it is used.
+* The ADR template can be very easily duplicated as it is simply markdown text and so will work anywhere it is used.